-Winter skin care has challenges due to less moisture in the air, cold temperatures and wind which can have an negative effect on skin.
-This can lead to dry, sensitive skin.
+Winter skin care has challenges due to less moisture in the air, colder temperatures and wind which can have an negative effect on skin.
+This can lead to drier, more sensitive skin.
 Lets look at some tips for winter skin care.

 Dry Winter skin

-Dry skin is especially common in our dry Colorado climate, especially in the winter.
+Dry skin is especially common in our dry Colorado climate, even more so in the winter.
 Severely dry skin, sometimes called xerosis makes skin look dull and flaky and is often very inflamed.
 Dry skin can be itchy, and become cracked and fissured leaving us more prone to infection.
 It can also lead to rashes, eczema and skin discoloration.